nagasudhirpulla/taming_python/blog/skills/flask_directory_listing.md

 app.run(host="0.0.0.0", port=50100, debug=True)
 ```

+## Get all the folder contents using os.scandir
+* For a given folder path

 ## Injecting form object into the template
 * The below `server.py` is a simple flask server accessible at `http://localhost:50100` which serves `home.html.j2` template present in the `templates` folder
 * The form object named `form` is initialized and injected into the template as shown below in the line `return render_template("home.html.j2", form=form)`